TRF Member Handbook: Receiving Benefits Before Retiring

 - Buying Service in another Plan

-If you are no longer in a TRF-covered position and you are not receiving a retirement pension benefit or a disability retirement benefit, you can withdraw your ASA balance.
+If you are no longer in a TRF-covered position and you are not receiving a retirement benefit or a disability retirement benefit, you can withdraw your DC balance.

-You can withdraw money from your ASA if you:
+You can withdraw money from your DC if you:

 - do not plan to return to a TRF- or PERF-covered position.